hardisj/erinsaudiocorner/content/english/loudspeakers/Jamo_S807.md

 * Jamo's site states this speaker has a sensitivy of 90dB @ 2.83v/1m.
 I measured an average of 84.2dB @ 2.83v/1m.
 They must be using the 7kHz+ region to get their numbers.
 * Jamo claims a ±3dB window of 42Hz - 26kHz.
 I measured a ±3dB response from 53Hz - 5kHz but only if you ignore the dip in response between 350-600Hz.
 * Unacceptably high compression below 100Hz.
 * Numerous resonances; most caused by the port.
+These show up at ~200Hz and 400Hz.
+* The 5-inch woofers' breakup modes cause resonance around 1.5kHz to 3kHz and also apparently from 4-5kHz.
 * Multiple directivity shifts caused by poor crossover and resonances.
 * Large tweeter results in a narrow directivity above 13kHz.